pcarleton/pcarleton.github.io/_posts/2016-09-06-python-init.md

 import a
 import b
 ```
-Then when we run `import foo.b`, it is guaranteed that `a.py` would be executed.
+Then when we run `import foo.b`, it is guaranteed that `a.py` would be executed before `b.py`.
 (This dependency example is a bit contrived; I do not mean to suggest that sub-modules should make a habit of writing out files on import.)

 Since this approach does not allow non-import code in the `__init__.py`, it seems to suffer from the namespace issue described in #1 above.
 However, this can be circumvented by importing member from individual packages.
 For instance, if we had a `my_func` that we wanted to be able to access as `import foo; foo.my_func()`, we could put `my_func` in `a.py` and then have our `__init__.py` be `from a import my_func`.